jfg956/mysql-server/jfg_brain_dump.md

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->

-We would like to implement (not fix, because it is a feature request) [Bug#106645](https://bugs.mysql.com/bug.php?id=106645):
+I would like to implement (not fix, because it is a feature request) [Bug#106645](https://bugs.mysql.com/bug.php?id=106645):
 Slow query log is not logging database/schema name.

-This improvements was suggested to me (JFG) by a colleague (voluntarily holding details to avoid exposing internal Aiven politics in public GitHub).
+This improvement was suggested to me (JFG) by a colleague (voluntarily holding details to avoid exposing internal Aiven politics in public GitHub).
 While starting to work on this, I found there was a public FR on the subject.